Coke With Coffee: What Is Coca-Cola’s New Drink?

 Coke And Coffee Flavors

-Coke-Cola with coffee has 5 different flavours: caramel, dark blend, mocha, vanilla, and vanilla zero sugar.
-The variety and flavours available change by location.
+Coca-Cola with coffee has 5 different flavors: caramel, dark blend, mocha, vanilla, and vanilla zero sugar.
+The variety and flavors available change by location.

 Coke with coffee dark blend in Canada tastes like Coke.
 The coffee part is a faint aftertaste and is more suggestive of something extra than anything specific.
 You wouldn’t know it was coffee unless someone told you.
 It’s smoother than you’d expect and neutralizes the coffee’s bitterness.